JRRudy1/transient/README.md

 The `Inv` type used above stands for "invariant", which is the most conservative form of a property known as [variance] that describes the behavior of a type with respect to a lifetime parameter.
-And understanding of variance will let you utilize the advanced features of this crate, but is not necessary for most purposes since the `Inv` type shown above be safely used for _any_ type with a single lifetime parameter.
+An understanding of variance will let you utilize the advanced features of this crate, but is not necessary for most purposes since the `Inv` type shown above be safely used for _any_ type with a single lifetime parameter.